Surbma/surbma-yoast-breadcrumb-shortcode/readme.txt

 == Description ==

-A simple shortcode to include Yoast's breadcrumb function everywhere on your WordPress website.
+A simple shortcode to include Yoast SEO's breadcrumb function everywhere on your WordPress website.
 You have to install and activate the [WordPress SEO by Yoast](https://wordpress.org/plugins/wordpress-seo/) plugin and enable breadcrumb option to use this shortcode.

 With this shortcode you can put Yoast's fantastic breadcrumb feature manually into every post and page or even into custom post types.
 If your theme supports it, you can use this shortcode in your widget areas with the Text widget.